Nancy Kelly: Biography

-Of Irish descent, Kelly was born in Lowell, Massachusetts, into a theatrical family.
+Of Irish descent, Kelly is born in Lowell, Massachusetts, into a theatrical family.
 Her mother was silent film actress Nan Kelly, who coached her and managed her career.
 As a child actress, Kelly appeared in 52 films made on the East Coast by the age of 17.
 Her younger brother was actor Jack Kelly, most noted for playing the role of Bart Maverick, one of the leads (alongside James Garner, Roger Moore or Robert Colbert) in the ABC television series Maverick (1957-1962).
-The Kelly siblings, who resembled each other, is not currently known to have worked together in film or television.
+The Kelly siblings, who resembled each other, are not currently known to have worked together in film or television.

-Kelly was educated at Bentley School for Girls, Immaculate Conception Academy, and St. Lawrence Academy.
+Kelly was educated at Bentley School for Girls, Immaculate Conception Academy, and Saint Lawrence Academy.

 As a child model, her image had appeared in so many different advertisements by the time she was nine years old that Film Daily commented, "Nancy has been referred to as 'the most photographed child in America,' largely because of her commercial posing."

 Kelly worked extensively in radio in her adolescent years.
 She played Dorothy Gale in a 1933–34 NBC Radio Network show, The Wizard of Oz, based on The Wonderful Wizard of Oz.
 Kelly was the first ingenue on CBS Radio's The March of Time series, with a vocal versatility that made it possible for her to portray male parts as well as female.
 She also portrayed Eleanor Roosevelt.

 As an adult, Nancy Kelly was a leading lady in 27 movies in the 1930s and '40s, including director John Ford's Submarine Patrol (1938) with Preston Foster, Frontier Marshal (1939) with Randolph Scott as Wyatt Earp, Jesse James (1939) with Tyrone Power and Henry Fonda, Stanley and Livingstone (1939) with Spencer Tracy, the comedy He Married His Wife (1940) with Joel McCrea, Parachute Battalion (1941) with Robert Preston, Edmond O'Brien, Harry Carey, and Buddy Ebsen, and Tarzan's Desert Mystery (1943) with Johnny Weissmuller.
 She also starred in the 1949 Broadway play The Big Knife by Clifford Odets.
 Kelly was subsequently a two-time winner of the Sarah Siddons Award for her work in Chicago theatrical productions as well as a Tony Award for Best Actress in a Play winner for her performance in The Bad Seed, which she followed up by starring in the 1956 film version, receiving a nomination for the Academy Award for Best Actress.
 She also starred on television, including leading roles in "The Storm" (1961) episode of Thriller and "The Lonely Hours" (1963) episode of The Alfred Hitchcock Hour.
 In 1957 she was nominated at the 9th Primetime Emmy Awards for an Emmy Award for Best Single Performance by an Actress for the episode "The Pilot" in Studio One.

-Kelly was a Republican who supported Dwight Eisenhower during the 1952 presidential election.